 With its giant dome and the 11 protruding cranes that support it, the O2 is also a distintive and highly recognizable London landmark.

-For more information about the O2 Arena and its upcoming events visit their official website link above.
+For more information about the O2 Arena and its upcoming events visit their official website link below.

 Facts For Your Visit

 Many indoor and even some outdoor tourist attractions are temporarily closed due to the Global COVID-19 pandemic.
 If the hours of operation are shown below, they may not reflect these closures.
 Please verify hours with any attraction before visiting.